rdall96/minecraft-docker/README.md

     --env-file ~/minecraft_server/properties.env \
     rdall96/minecraft-server:latest
 ```

+### JVM Properties

+You can customize the JVM runtime using JVM args.
+Add your args to the `jvm_args.txt` file in the server configurations directory (`/minecraft/configurations` in the container, or use the default mapped volume).
+For example, an argument you may want to specify is the maximum Java memory for the Minecraft server. i.e.: Add `-Xmx8G` in that file to allow the server to use up to 8GB of RAM.
+All arguments in this file are forwarded to the java process used to run the Minecraft server.
+You can add `-XX:+PrintFlagsFinal` to log all of the JVM parameters at startup.

 ## Issues
 All users are encouraged to report any issues they might run into or suggestions that would improve the experience of using this docker container.
 Simply send an email to [Minecraft Docker - Support](mailto:contact-project+rdall96-minecraft-docker-39680657-issue-@incoming.gitlab.com)